Agios Kirikos – Leros

 Can I travel by car on the Agios Kirikos Leros ferry?

-Yes, Dodekanisos Seaways ferries allow cars on board ferries between Agios Kirikos and Leros.
+Yes, Dodekanisos Seaways, Hellenic Seaways allow cars on board ferries between Agios Kirikos and Leros.
 Use our Deal Finder to get live pricing for car ferries between Agios Kirikos and Leros.

 Can I travel as a foot passenger from Agios Kirikos to Leros?

-Yes, foot passengers can travel with Dodekanisos Seaways ferries between Agios Kirikos and Leros.
+Yes, foot passengers can travel with Dodekanisos Seaways, Hellenic Seaways between Agios Kirikos and Leros.

 Can I take my pet on the ferry from Agios Kirikos to Leros?